 Having allergies to animals can trigger asthma flare-ups.
-Your health care provider may test you for allergies to several types of animals.
-The allergies are caused by an animal’s dander (dry skin flakes), feathers, droppings, urine, and saliva.
-If you are allergic to pets, there are some things you can do to lessen your symptoms.
+Your healthcare provider may test you for allergies to several types of animals, both pets and pests.
+The allergies are caused by an animal’s dry skin flakes (dander), feathers, droppings, urine, and saliva.
+If you are allergic to pets, you can do some things to lessen your symptoms.

 Dust often with a damp cloth to lessen pet dander.